gabeweible/weible_astr513_501_final_project/README.md

 # weible_astr513_501_final_project

-This code includes a small-sample version of the results I presented in class.
+This code includes a small-sample version of the results I presented in class on 2-D kernel density estimation for corner plot generation.

 ```orbit_2d_kde_example_notebook_weible.ipynb``` is a complete, working example of processing 1000 8-dimensional samples of orbital and physical parameters into a corner plot with KDEs.
 This is a smaller sample than I showed in class so that everything can comply with GitHub's file size restrictions, and decrease computation time.
 The code should be extensible to at least ~10^7 8-dimensional samples (the most I have tested).